Enigmatic-Smile/docs/transactions.md

 ## Test Transactions

 For testing purposes, you can use the [**API Playground**](https://dashboard.fidel.uk/playground) in the Fidel Dashboard test environment to create test transactions and test your application logic.
 Alternatively, you can use the [Create Test Transaction](https://reference.fidel.uk/reference#create-transaction-test) API endpoint to create authorisation test transaction.
+You can see an example implementation for creating and clearing test transactions via the API in our [sample application on GitHub](https://github.com/FidelLimited/fidel-api-sample-app/blob/main/server/controllers/transactions.js).

 To create a test transaction, you will need a [Program](/programs), a [Location](/locations) and a test [Card](/cards) linked to the program.